hellotinh03/ShrinktomeAll/readme.md

 ## Why

-Minimize time spent on social medias by making them smaller every 10th second.
+Minimize time spent on social media sites by making them smaller every 10th second.
 This result in social medias being (more) useless after only a couple of seconds.
 Enjoy real life.